A newer version of this documentation is available.

 Not all joins are expressible as equijoins and computable using equijoin-oriented algorithms.
 The join predicates for some use cases involve predicates with functions; Analytics supports the expression of such queries and will still evaluate them as best it can using nested loop based techniques (and broadcast joins in the parallel case).

-As an example of such a use case, suppose that you wanted for each Arizona brewery to get the brewery’s name, location, and a list of competitors' names — where competitors are other breweries that are geographically close to their location.
-In N1QL for Analytics, this can be accomplished in a manner similar to the previous query, but with locality plus name inequality instead of a simple key equality condition in the correlated query’s WHERE clause:
+As an example of such a use case, suppose that you wanted for each California landmark to get the landmark’s name, location, and a list of neighboring landmark’s names — where neighbors are other landmarks that are geographically close to their location.
+In SQL++ for Analytics, this can be accomplished in a manner similar to the previous query, but with locality plus name inequality instead of a simple key equality condition in the correlated query’s WHERE clause:

 LIMIT 3;